nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 ## Attachment

-An `ObservabilityPolicy` can be attached to an HTTPRoute or an HTTPRoute rule (using a [sectionName](https://gateway-api.sigs.k8s.io/geps/gep-713/#apply-policies-to-sections-of-a-resource)).
+An `ObservabilityPolicy` can be attached to an HTTPRoute.

 The policy will only take effect if a [GatewaySettings](gateway-settings.md) configuration has been linked to the GatewayClass.
+Otherwise, the `ObservabilityPolicy` should not be `Accepted`.

+Future: Attached to an HTTPRoute rule, using a [sectionName](https://gateway-api.sigs.k8s.io/geps/gep-713/#apply-policies-to-sections-of-a-resource).

 ### Creating the Effective Policy in NGINX Config